-Use discoverE to find books, journals, videos, government documents, microfilm collections, and other materials at the Emory libraries, which include Woodruff, Pitts Theology, Health Sciences Center, McMillan Law, Guy Chemistry, Math & Science Center and, Oxford libraries.
+Use Library Search to find books, journals, videos, government documents, microfilm collections, and other archival materials at the Emory libraries, which include Rose, Pitts, Historical Collections at WHSCL, Law Archives, and Oxford Archives.

 The following resources chart the history of race at Emory, including popular research topics such as the College's first international students, student societies' debates on race and education, and the University's process of desegregation.
 The resources listed include publications, materials from the University Archives, and items contained in manuscript collections.